 Time Allocated for Negotiations

-You should allocate enough time for negotiations and discuss the time frame with the other party because the lack of time may lead to the following negative consequences:
+You should allocate enough time for negotiations with companies offering book promotion and discuss the time frame with the other party because the lack of time may lead to the following negative consequences:

 • bad contract conditions;